On the profinite fundamental group of a connected Grothendieck topos: Locally connected and locally constant objects

 \begin{rmk}A topological space $E$ is locally connected if and only if the topos $\Sh(E)$ of set-valued sheaves on $E$ is locally connected.
 A topological space which is simultaneously locally connected and totally disconnected has open singletons, and is thus discrete.
-In particular, any non-discrete Stone space is \emph{not} locally connected.\end{rmk}
+In particular, compact zero-dimensional spaces are locally connected only when they are discrete, i.e. finite.

+If $\Ss$ is \emph{not} the category of sets, there is a difference between \emph{essential} geometric morphisms (i.e. such that $\gamma^*:\Ss\to\Ee$ has a left adjoint $\gamma_!:\Ee\to\Ss$) and \emph{locally connected} geometric morphisms (i.e. such that $\gamma^*:\Ss\to\Ee$ has an $\Ss$-indexed left adjoint $\gamma_!:\Ee\to\Ss$).
+Barr-Par\'e \cite{BP} have characterised locally connected geometric morphisms $\gamma:\Ee\to\Ss$ for general $\Ss$ in much the same way as in Proposition \ref{locallyconnected} by replacing the notion of connected object with the notion of $\Ss$-molecule.

+An object $X$ of $\Ee$ is called an $\Ss$-molecule if the map $\Omega_\Ss\to\gamma_*((\gamma^*\Omega_\Ss)^X)$ (adjoint to the diagonal) is an isomorphism.
+A geometric morphism $\gamma:\Ee\to\Ss$ is then locally connected if and only if it is implicative and each object of $\Ee$ is a sum of $\Ss$-molecules, cf. \cite[Theorem 14]{BP}.
+Even for Grothendieck toposes $\Ee$, considering non-initial connected objects as $\Ss$-molecules, i.e. as those objects $X$ of $\Ee$ for which $2^X$ has exactly two global sections, is a useful device.\end{rmk}

+\begin{lma} For any connected\footnote{A geometric morphism is called connected if the inverse image functor is fully faithful.}, locally connected geometric morphism of Grothen-dieck toposes $\phi:\Ee\to\Ff$, the inverse image functor preserves connected objects.\end{lma}

+\begin{proof}Since $\phi$ is a locally connected geometric morphism, its inverse image functor preserves exponentials (cf. Johnstone \cite[Lemma C.3.3.1]{J}) so that we have Applying the global section functor of $\Ee$ we get where the last identity uses that $\phi$ is a connected geometric morphism.
+For any non-initial connected object $Y$ of $\Ff$, $2^{\phi^*(Y)}$ has thus exactly two global sections, i.e. $\phi^*(Y)$ is a non-initial connected object of $\Ee$.\end{proof}